Ryans-Projects-for-Personal-Learning/urlify/README.md

 # urlify
-A quick python script for creating url slugs
+This is just a short Python script I made for myself for converting titles into url slugs.
+You can also use it for yourself by downloading this repository.